yvelikova/axway-open-docs/content/en/docs/central/catalog/catalog.md

 * Click the **Gear** icon next to the subscription you want to unsubscribe to.
 * Click **Unsubscribe**.

-Watch the animation to learn how to unsubscribe from an endpoint.

 ### Delete the subscription of an endpoint

 You can only delete subscriptions which are in `Unsubscribed` status.